 speaker

 Conference Operator

-Your next question comes from the line of Kevin McVeigh with UBS, please go ahead.
+Your next question comes from the line of Kevin McVey with UBS.
+Please go ahead.

 speaker

-Great, thanks so much and let me add my congratulations to you as well, Bill, on your grandson.
-I guess if the midpoint of 2025 was 5%, what would be the low end of that organically and what would be the high end of that and any kind of factors as to what gets you the low end as opposed to the high end?
+Great.
+Thanks so much.
+And let me add my congratulations to you as well, Bill, on your grandson.
+If the midpoint of 2025 is 5%, what would be the low end of that organically and what would be the high end of that?
+And any kind of factors as to what gets you the low end as opposed to the high end?

+speaker